“The Formativity of Work-Based Learning”

 Marcone, Valerio Massimo (2016). '"The Formativity of Work-Based Learning"' Paper presented at the annual conference of the HDCA, Tokyo 2016.

-Education and Empowerment, Operationalizing the Capability Approach, Capability Measurement and Index
+topics: Education and Empowerment, Operationalizing the Capability Approach, Capability Measurement and Index